 My favorite potencies are 6X for the cell salts (Kali mur or Silica) and 12C or 30C for everything else … 12C is a lovely potency that can be easily and safely repeated.

-The cell salts (Kali mur 6X and Silica 6X) can be purchased from my shop.
-Natrum arsenicosum is very hard to get hold of and is available for purchase from my shop also.
+The cell salts (Kali mur 6X and Silica 6X) can be purchased individually or in a kit from my shop.
+Natrum Arsenicosum is very hard to get hold of and is available for purchase from my shop also.

 Repetitions: Stop on improvement and repeat as needed (i.e. if it helps and then same symptoms return).